m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 mutex enter/exit path is about 12 instructions.
-However, mutex operations are much more frequent than interrupts, so there is a net gain in time cost, as long as interrupts don’t block too frequently.
+However, mutex operations are much more frequent than interrupts, so there is a net gain in time cost, as long as interrupts don't block too frequently.
 The work to convert an interrupt into a "real" thread is performed only when there is lock contention.